GhayoorFatima/How-Machine-Learning-is-Transforming-Healthcare-Use-Cases-and-Challenges/README.md

 # How-Machine-Learning-is-Transforming-Healthcare-Use-Cases-and-Challenges

-# How Machine Learning is Transforming Healthcare: Use Cases and Challenges

 ## Introduction

 Machine learning (ML) is revolutionizing the healthcare industry by enabling faster diagnoses, personalized treatment plans, and improved patient outcomes.
 With vast amounts of medical data available, ML algorithms can analyze complex patterns, predict diseases, and assist healthcare professionals in decision-making.
 However, while ML brings significant advantages, it also faces numerous challenges in implementation.
 This article explores key use cases of ML in healthcare and the challenges that must be addressed.